Memelank/PRP-Graph/README.md

 ### Construction
 For ranking graph construction, document pairs are selectively compared according to Swiss-System to form a ranking graph with documents as vertices linked by bidirectional edges.
-Following is an example of run graph construction and get the re-ranking results of this stage:
+The following is an example of how to run graph construction with 20 comparison rounds and get the re-ranking results of this stage:
 ```
 CUDA_VISIBLE_DEVICES=0 python rankers/graph_construct.py \
     --dataset covid \
     --model google/flan-t5-large \
-    --round_num 40
+    --round_num 20

-result=./rerank_results/flan-t5-large/swiss/covid/standard/round40.swiss;
+result=./rerank_results/flan-t5-large/swiss/covid/standard/round20.swiss;
 python -m pyserini.eval.trec_eval -c -l 2 -m ndcg_cut.10 beir-v1.0.0-trec-covid-test ${result}

 Results:
-ndcg_cut_10             all     0.7701
+ndcg_cut_10             all     0.7624
 ```

 ### Aggregation